Frank Wills (security guard)

 Frank Wills (February 4, 1948 - September 27, 2000) was an American security guard best known for his role in foiling the June 17, 1972 break-in at the Democratic National Committee inside the Watergate complex in Washington, D.C.
 Then 24, Wills called the police after discovering that locks at the complex had been tampered with.
 Five men were arrested inside the Democratic headquarters, which they had planned to bug.
 The arrests triggered the Watergate scandal and eventually the resignation of President Richard M. Nixon in 1974.

 Former residence (red building) of Frank Wills, located in the Dupont Circle neighborhood of Washington, D.C.

-Although hailed as a hero, Wills did not receive much financial reward or a promotion and later had difficulty finding work.
+Although hailed as a hero, Wills did not receive a promotion or much financial reward.
+Later, he had difficulty finding work.
 He did media appearances and played himself in the 1976 film All the President's Men, but spent much of his life jobless and in poverty.

 Early life

-Wills was born in Savannah, Georgia on February 4, 1948.
+Wills, who was of African American heritage, was born in Savannah, Georgia, United States, on February 4, 1948.
 His parents separated when he was a child and he was primarily raised by his mother, Margie.

 After dropping out of high school in 11th grade, Wills studied heavy machine operations in Battle Creek, Michigan and earned his equivalency degree from the Job Corps.
 He found an assembly-line job working for Ford in Detroit, Michigan.
 He later had to give up his assembly-line job due to health issues, namely asthma.
 Wills then traveled to Washington, D.C., and worked at a few hotels before landing a job as a security guard at the Watergate hotel.